 For teeth that are out of position or didn't erupt properly

 Orthodontics works at any age.
 Adults move teeth with braces and clear aligners just as effectively as teenagers, though the process can be a bit slower because adult bone is denser and the periodontal environment changes with age.
+A review on age-related effects in adult orthodontics reports that age-related changes can alter the periodontal environment and reduce the speed of tooth movement periodontal environment changes with age.
 If a tooth is impacted but still viable, an orthodontist and oral surgeon can sometimes work together to expose and guide it into position.
 If a wisdom tooth is impacted and causing problems, extraction is usually straightforward and prevents future damage.

 For damaged enamel and dentin